maxelbo/maxelbodev/README.md

 # Elborium

-This is my portfolio on astro.build.
+This is my portfolio built with Astro, MDX, and React.